 So, yes, I do have a classic resolution: to visit the dentist in 2019.
 (Don’t chortle through your splendent teeth—this is a serious stretch goal for me.)
 But there are four big themes on which I’m gaining clarity five weeks in.
-I list them here with minimal commentary, anticipating a dedicated post for each one.
+I list them here with minimal commentary:

 Many areas that my work touches—pedagogy at levels PreK-∞, language learner materials, conference speaker lineups, academic publication, and more—have a dismal record for representation and inclusion.
 That simply can’t go on.